sahermuhamed1/Olympic-Games-Analysis/README.md

 The dataset, named olympic_games, contains the following columns:

-ID: Competititor ID
+♦️ID: Competititor ID

-Competitor name: name of the competitor
+♦️Competitor name: name of the competitor

-Sex
+♦️Sex

-Age
+♦️Age

-Age grouping: To which age group does the competitor belong?
+♦️Age grouping: To which age group does the competitor belong?

-Height
+♦️Height

-Weight
+♦️Weight

-Nation Code
+♦️Nation Code

-Event: Event that the competitor Participate in it
+♦️Event: Event that the competitor Participate in it

-Medal: type of medal
+♦️Medal: type of medal

-... (and other attributes related to olympics)
+♦️... (and other attributes related to olympics)

 Project Tutorial :https://www.linkedin.com/feed/update/urn:li:activity:7129289243268399104/